drheatter/Tic-tac-toe/README.md

-This will be a tic-tac-toe game written in Ruby and playable on the command line.
+This is be a tic-tac-toe game written in Ruby and playable on the command line.
+I made it as part of the Ruby curriculum of The Odin Project.